atterholt/curvelet-denoising/README.md

 # curvelet-denoising
-Example script and necessary functions to perform curvelet denoising using MATLAB
+Necessary functions and example script to perform curvelet denoising using MATLAB